fpereiro/backendlore/readme.md

 - `POST /auth/recover`.
 This route requires sending emails.
 - `POST /auth/reset`.
 - `POST /auth/changePassword`.
 This route possibly requires sending emails (to notify the user).

-## Routes

-Both in çiçek and express, routes are executed in the order in which they are defined.
-A request might be matched by one or more routes, executed in order.
-Any route has the power to either "pass" the request to the next matching route, or instead to reply to that request from itself.
-It can't, however, do both.

-A few routes are executed for every incoming request.

-- avant route: happens at the beginning creates a `log` object into the `response`, including a timestamp, for profiling and debugging purposes.
-- gatekeeper route: this route checks for the presence of a session in the cookie; if no cookie is present, the request is replied with a 403 code and possibly `notify` us.
-If the session is invalid, checking for its signature can either determine an expired session or a malicious attempt.
-If the session is valid, the associated user data is retrieved from the database and placed within the request object; in this case, this route invokes `response.next` to pass the request to the following route.
-- admin gatekeeper route: any request looking to match a route after this one must be an admin, otherwise a 403 is returned.

 ## Whitelisting of users